 Management continued to be aggressive in cost containment efforts.
-As consumer confidence began to return and safety mitigations and mandates began to ease, the District was able to resume more activities, programming and events to meet community needs.
-The District's creative programming and virtual opportunities during the Pandemic helped reinforce its reputation as an essential service within the community.
+As consumer confidence returned, the District was able to resume more activities, programming and events to meet community needs.
+The District's creative programming, some virtual options, and serving as one of the few recreational activity providers available during the Pandemic helped reinforce its reputation as an essential service within the community.